inc2734/snow-monkey-blocks/readme.txt

 == Changelog ==

 = 2.1.0 =
-Add the categories list block.
+* Add the categories list block.
+* Add the content outline block.

 = 2.0.0 =
 * Fixed bug that the recent post blocks are not displayed in Snow Monkey v5.